ferrance/dizave42/readme.md

 a way to get bilateral combos but with userspace code.
 This made home row mods useable for me.

-As described below,the mod keys change depending on whether the keyboard is in windows or mac mode.
-This lets me keep the most important key under my middle finger regardless of which OS I'm on (I switch constantly).

 CAPS_WORD is enabled and configured to activate on a double tap of left shift.
-I meant for this to be used with the two one shot shifts in the thumb clusters.
+This can be used with the two one shot shifts in the thumb clusters.

 ### Nav Layer
 ![Nav Layer](images/layer-nav.png)